AmineDjeghri/awesome-os-setup/docs/shortcuts_and_apps_setup.md

   - Some settings :
     - (Important) Enhance the performance of your Google TV by following this [tutorial](https://www.slashgear.com/1321192/tricks-make-chromecast-google-tv-run-faster/)
     - Chromecast google TV 4k [video settings](https://www.reddit.com/r/Chromecast/comments/1ct77ai/a_fix_for_washed_out_colors_and_performance/)
+    - Chromecast google TV remote : you can use your iphone or android to remotely control google tv and use your phone's keyboard for example.
+You need either Google TV app or Goohle home app on you phone. on your google tv, the fezture is disabled by default: you need to go to system-> keyboard -> manage keyboards -> check virtual remote.
+You can now use your phone to type things rapidely
     - Windows 11 with 4K HDR TV: follow this [tutorial 1](https://www.pcmag.com/how-to/set-up-gaming-pc-on-4k-tv) and [tutorial 2](https://www.pcmag.com/how-to/how-to-play-games-watch-videos-in-hdr-on-windows-10)